Here’s how to determine the cause of your irregular periods

 Every woman’s menstrual cycle is different.
 Some women find that their menstruation runs like clockwork and follows a typical 28 day cycle, while others have cycles that are longer or shorter than this.
 Cycles can last anything from 24 to 35 days, with menstrual periods lasting anything from two days to a week.
 Due to the variation between different women there isn’t a definition for a ‘normal’ menstruation cycle.

 Similarly, excessive weight loss or weight gain will cause the same hormone imbalance that affects menstruation.
-Women with anorexia nervosa or bulimia are likely to have irregular periods, as maintaining an ideal body mass index of 18 to 25Kg/m2 helps with having a regular menstrual cycle.
-Excessive exercise or sudden changes in weight can cause the hormone called leptin, produced by fatty tissue, to drop.
-Along with other hormonal drops this can also disrupt the regularity of periods.
-It’s interesting to note that many professional runners, swimmers, and ballet dancers may menstruate infrequently due to their lifestyles.
+Women with anorexia nervosa or bulimia are likely to have irregular periods, as maintaining an ‘ideal’ body mass index of 18 to 25Kg/m helps with having a regular menstrual cycle.2 Excessive exercise or sudden changes in weight can cause the hormone called leptin, produced by fatty tissue, to drop.
+Along with other hormonal drops this can also disrupt the regularity of periods.3 It’s interesting to note that many professional runners, swimmers, and ballet dancers may menstruate infrequently due to their lifestyles.

-Other habits such as smoking, drug use, caffeine, and excessive alcohol intake can also cause irregular periods.
+Other habits such as smoking4 and caffeine5 can also cause irregular periods.
 This is because the body reacts to smoking and caffeine like a stress response: cortisol and other stress hormones are released, affecting the menstruation cycle.
-Taking certain drugs may also affect periods, including ibuprofen when taken in high doses.
-This is because it can stop the functioning of prostaglandin, a lipid that helps relax the smooth muscles of the womb during menstruation.
+Taking certain drugs may also affect periods, including ibuprofen when taken in high doses.6 This is because it can stop the functioning of prostaglandin, a lipid that helps relax the smooth muscles of the womb during menstruation.

 Polycystic ovary syndrome (PCOS)